- 6 min read

 Western > Central & Eastern Europe

-Below is the averaged Stack Overflow and Glassdoor data on European Python salaries in 2020.
+Below are the averaged Stack Overflow and Glassdoor data on European Python salaries in 2021.

 East costs less at all experience levels

-Stack Overflow’s February 2020 Developer Survey corroborates Glassdoor’s “high” (and “low”) confidence data, though Stack Overflow’s 65,000 global respondents were on average more senior Python developers with correspondingly higher salaries.
-Our analysis of Stack Overflow’s raw data (excluding countries with <50 respondents to reduce possible small sample bias) maps as follows.
+Stack Overflow’s 2021 Developer Survey generally corroborates Glassdoor’s “high” (and “low”) confidence data.
+However, Stack Overflow’s 80,000 global respondents prove to be more senior Python developers with correspondingly higher salaries.
+And based on the data samples for specific countries, we can assume that higher wages in traditionally “cheaper” regions, in this case, reflect a large proportion of senior devs among the surveyed local audience.
+Our analysis of Stack Overflow’s raw data maps is as follows.

-European Stack Overflow 2020 Python developer respondents average 8.7 years Python developer experience, and, therefore, probably represent more Senior Python Developer positions than Glassdoor Python Developer salaries.
-Stack Overflow salaries are 2.3 times Glassdoor salaries.
-Glassdoor Senior Python Developer salaries are also 1.5 times higher than general Python developer salaries.
+European Stack Overflow 2021 Python developer respondents average 9.1 years Python developer experience and, therefore, likely represent more Senior Python Developer positions than Glassdoor Python Developer salaries.
+Stack Overflow salaries are 2.7 times Glassdoor salaries.
+Also, Glassdoor Senior Python Developer salaries are 1.5 times higher than general Python developer salaries.

 Junior vs Senior (US data)